 - Made with real tuna and nutrient-rich superfoods of flaxseed, pea fiber, and pumpkin.

-- Simple ingredients easy on tummies.
+- Simple ingredients are easy on tummies.

 - Gratifying crunchy treat with a flavorful, flaky inside.

 There are plenty of alternatives that kitties will like much better and benefit them more than root vegetables.
 Because they are obligate carnivores, their diets should be heavy in high-quality animal protein, which also goes for treats and snacks.
 Cats should not get in the habit of eating or sharing human food.
-Even some fruits, and vegetables, which are healthy for humans, can cause problems for them.
+Even some fruits and vegetables, which are healthy for humans, can cause problems for them.
 A good selection of meat-based treats for felines will be far more beneficial for them and be tastier.

 Pumpkin is a much better alternative to feed felines than root vegetables.
-Plain pumpkin puree can offer kitties a healthy source of fiber, which is often recommended by veterinarians treating cats for constipation.
+Plain pumpkin puree can offer kitties a healthy source of fiber, which is often a recommendation by veterinarians treating cats for constipation.
 This can be beneficial in remedying mild constipation cases.
 Pumpkin is also a healthy source of vitamins A and C which boost vision and immune system health, among other things.
 Zinc is also present, which is beneficial for skin and coat health.
-Plain, canned pumpkin puree can be mixed with cat food, about one to four teaspoons once or twice a day.
+Plain, canned pumpkin puree can mix with cat food, about one to four teaspoons once or twice a day.
 Always talk to your veterinarian about the proper amount for your kitty.